|

 the meter to cool or dry out will resolve the problem.
 In

-very humid environments, the manufacturer suggests storing
+very humid environments, such as rainforests, the manufacturer

 When